 The Department is responsible for annually accrediting all school districts in the state.
-Accreditation contracts have a term of one year and are automatically renewed each July, so long as the district remains Accredited with Distinction or Accredited.
-A district that is Accredited with Improvement Plan, Accredited with Priority Improvement Plan or Accredited with Turnaround Plan will have its contract reviewed and agreed upon annually.
-The Department will send districts individualized accreditation contract templates annually if the contract needs to be renewed.
+Accreditation contracts have a term of one year.
+The Department will send districts individualized accreditation contract templates annually if the contract needs to be renewed or upon request.
 Signed contracts (by the superintendent and local board president) are due back to CDE, and then are signed by the commissioner and state board chair.
+Additional information on completing the accreditation process is available here.